quentinsf/qhue/README.md

     pip install requests

 or something similar before using Qhue.
+If you installed Qhue itself using pip, this shouldn't be necessary.

 ## Licence